lancegosu/SpotOn/README.md

-# SpotOn - Place Search and Question Answering
+# SpotOn - Place Search and QA

 SpotOn is a Django web application that integrates Google Places API for searching places and ChatGPT API for generating answers based on the selected place reviews.